-Maintaining the beauty of Stainless, the easy care way…
+Maintaining the Beauty of Stainless, the Easy Care Way…

-Follow these few simple steps, and your stainless products from Just will retain their original beauty for years to come.
+Follow these few simple steps, and your stainless products from Just Manufacturing will retain their original beauty for years to come.

-Looking For That Extra Sparkle?
+Looking for that Extra Sparkle?

-- Add some shine with a few drops of baby oil.
+- Add some extra shine with a few drops of baby oil.
 Wipe off with paper toweling and repeat for added shine.

-Some things are best avoided: A few DONT’S for Stainless care…
+Some things are best avoided: A Few DONT’S for Stainless Care…